maelfabien/maelfabien.github.io/_posts/2020-7-22-speech_reco_3.md

 - there is a path with that sequence of symbols on it
 - the path is successful, starts at the initial state and ends at the final

-An additional symbol that has a special meaning in FSAs is $$ \eps $$.
+An additional symbol that has a special meaning in FSAs is $$ \epsilon $$.
 It means that no symbol is generated.
 This is a way to go back to a previous state without generating anything:

 ![image](https://maelfabien.github.io/assets/images/asr_37.png)